You know, Snirdly just had an interesting observation.

 It's not daily, it's hourly.

-No sooner did Obama finish, well, start the process of finishing off Wall Street, then here comes Carol Browner talking about cap and tax, and here comes the Wall Street Journal talking about no, no, we're gonna do immigration.
+No sooner did Obama finish, well, start the process of finishing off Wall Street than here comes Carol Browner talking about cap and tax, and here comes the Wall Street Journal talking about, no, no, we're going to do immigration.

 Democrat leaders in Congress agreed to try to pass immigration legislation this year, placing the explosive issue ahead of an energy bill on their agenda and upending conventional wisdom that it was dead for now.